toddobryan/butane/docs/getting-started.md

 1. It generates automatic `impl`s of [`butane::DataResult`] and
    [`butane::DataObject`].
-2. It adds an additional field `state: butane::ObjectState` used to store internal Butane state information.
-In general, we can ignore this field, but it must be initialized when the struct is constructed and there may not be another field named `state`, although it is acceptable to manually include the `state:
-   ObjectState` field in the struct definition to make its presence more obvious (and rust-analyzer happier).
-3. It tells Butane that instances of this struct should be represented in the database, recording migration info (more on this later).
+2. It tells Butane that instances of this struct should be represented in the database, recording migration info (more on this later).

 The `id` field is special -- it's the primary key.
 All models must